jessevdp/dotfiles/README.md

 git clone https://github.com/jessevdp/dotfiles.git ~/.dotfiles
 ```

+First, make sure all "personal" configurable values are as desired:
+- Git config (such as username/email) in [`config/git/config`](./config/git/config)
+- Computer name set in [`macos/defaults.sh](./macos/defaults.sh)

-Use the install script to install everything:
+Then, use the install script to install everything:

 ```
 cd ~/.dotfiles